 Your investment results in any one of the variable investment options will depend on the investment performance of the underlying portfolios.
 Because the variable investment options are not Segments, they are not subject to any Segment Buffer.
 You can lose all of your principal when investing in the variable investment options.
-In periods of poor market performance, the net return, after charges and expenses, may result in negative yields, including for the EQ/ Money Market variable investment option.
-Listed below are the currently available portfolios, their investment objectives, and their sub-advisers.
+In periods of poor market performance, the net return, after charges and expenses, may result in negative yields, including for the EQ/Money Market variable investment option.
 We may, at any time, exercise our rights to limit or terminate your contributions, allocations and transfers into any of the variable investment options and to limit the number of variable investment options you may elect.